-The 53 (Welsh) Signal Squadron is the only Reserve Unit of The Royal Corps of Signals in Wales!
+The only Royal Corps of Signals Reserve Unit in Wales!

 Find out why 53 Squadron could be the next big challenge that may well change your life!

 Some of the officers, NCOs and troops of the 53 (Welsh) Signal Squadron on exercise in Cyprus

 What do we mean when we say "Reserves" (not the "TA" any more!)?

 The new role has been reflected in the new title of "Reserve Forces" to stress that the Reserves are now an integral part of UK's forces, training and working alongside regular serving personnel.